microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

     ![A screenshot that shows the application details view with the Approve button highlighted.](../concepts/images/data-connect-app-register-9.png)

-7. After clicking **Approve**, the application summary table reloads with your app listed with the status **Approved**.
+7.  **Approve** the application summary table reloads with your app listed with the status **Approved**.

     ![A screenshot that shows the approved application in the landing page of the Microsoft Graph Data Connect applications portal.](../concepts/images/data-connect-app-register-10.png)

 ---

-# Former guidance on Privileged Access Management (PAM)
+# Guidance on Privileged Access Management (PAM)

-If you are following the PAM steps, return to this section  **AFTER** setting up your Azure Synapse or Factory pipeline in the next step.
+If you are following the PAM steps, return to this section after setting up your Azure Synapse or Factory pipeline in the next step.

 A Microsoft 365 administrator can approve or deny consent requests through the Microsoft 365 admin center or programmatically using PowerShell.